arsena-k/Digital-Research-Tools/README.md

 # Web-scraping tools:
-Import.io: point-and-click webscraper!
+*Import.io: point-and-click webscraper!
 Also works to do point-and-click data cleaning for HTML files.
-ChromeScraper (I haven't used it yet, but it is a point-and-click webscraper like Import.io)
-NodeXL: import network data from sites like Twitter and Youtube, and do network analysis Gephi's Plug-In StreamingTwitterImporter: Gephi is a point-and-click network analytic/visualization program, and has a plug in to stream Twitter data
+*ChromeScraper (I haven't used it yet, but it is a point-and-click webscraper like Import.io) *NodeXL: import network data from sites like Twitter and Youtube, and do network analysis *Gephi's Plug-In StreamingTwitterImporter: Gephi is a point-and-click network analytic/visualization program, and has a plug in to stream Twitter data
-Scraper
-SelectorGadget
+*Scraper
+*SelectorGadget
-BeautifulSoup: Python library for webscraping.
-Here's a very clear intro tutorial.
+*BeautifulSoup: Python library for webscraping.

 # Text Mining and other Digital Humanities tools:
 Tapor Tools: text analysis tool